huy005/job-hunting/README.md

 ![img_14.png](img_14.png)

 8/Job Descriptions
-Show all of the job descriptions with the relative companies
+Show all the job descriptions with the relative companies
-Click "Job Description List"
+Click "Job Description List" and be redirected to "Job Description List" page
 ![img_16.png](img_16.png)
 ![img_17.png](img_17.png)

 9/Job Descriptions Addition
 Recruiters post job descriptions and shows on homepage
 Click "POST A NEW JOB" Button
 Validation for each field(in progress)
 ![img_18.png](img_18.png)
 ![img_19.png](img_19.png)